17 Must-Visit Places For Your California Bucket List

 Enjoy the gorgeous ocean views and cliff formations, and see what southern California adventures and sunsets are all about.

-17. Kelso Dunes in Mojave National Preserve
+18. Kelso Dunes in Mojave National Preserve

-Located between Los Angeles and Las Vegas, the Mojave Trails National Monument covers 1.6 million acres!
+Located between Los Angeles and Las Vegas, the Mojave Trails National Monument covers 1.6 million acres.

 The Mojave National Preserve is also enormous and home to cinder cone volcanoes, sand dunes, and a large Joshua tree forest.
+It is also home to coyotes, bats, bighorn sheep, and black-tailed jackrabbits.

 Hiking along the sand dunes can be tiring, but the sweeping view from the top is worth it.
 You can even slide down once you’re done!